osisoft/Edge-Data-Store-Docs/content/sds/uom/sds-uom-quantity-api.md

 <a id="tocSerrorresponsebody"></a>
 <a id="tocserrorresponsebody"></a>

-Contains the error message format that follows the AVEVA DATA HUB error standards
+Contains the error message format that follows the AVEVA Data Hub error standards

 #### Properties